Things to keep in mind

 - Sciences: 4 credits (to be selected from Biology, Chemistry, Environmental Sciences and Physics)

-- Social Sciences: 4 credits (World Geography, World History Studies, U.S. Government and Economics and U.S. History)
+- Social Sciences: 4 credits (World Geography, World History Studies, U.S. History, and U.S.

 - Health: 1/2 credit minimum